The Slave Dancer: Plot

-When the ship is nearing Cuba, another ship approaches it and the captain becomes afraid of what is might represent, as both British and American ships patrol to guard against the slave trade.
+When the ship is nearing Cuba, another ship approaches it and the captain becomes afraid of what it might represent, as both British and American ships patrol to guard against the slave trade.
 The crew begins throwing its chains, and then the slaves, into the ocean waters.
 Jessie can do nothing to stop this, as much as he might like to.
 He sees even very young children being thrown overboard.
 He does manage to get a young boy of his own age back to the slave hold, where they hide while their ship sails past the other ship.
 A fierce storm then arises.
 After a few days, Jessie and the boy come out of the hold and discover that the ship is sinking.
 The crew members are either dead or missing.
 The pair then uses part of the mast to float on, and they manage to swim to shore.
 Jessie and the boy end up in Mississippi, where they are found by an escaped slave.

 The slave is an old man who is living in the woods of Mississippi.
 His name is Daniel.
 He gives them food and helps them regain their health.
 He then makes arrangements for some other people to take the enslaved boy (whose name is Ras) to the north, where he can be free.
 He gives directions to Jessie so that he can walk back to New Orleans, which should take three days.
 The man asks Jessie not to mention him to anyone, as that could lead to the man being recaptured and returned to a life of slavery.
 Jessie walks back home to his mother and sister, and everything sets back to normal, except for one thing, himself.
 He no longer holds aspirations of becoming rich because he wants nothing to do with anything that might have any connection to slavery.
 In time, he decides to become an apothecary and moves to Rhode Island, a state where there are no slaves.
 He sends for his mother and sister to join him and settles into a quiet life.
 He does miss things about the South, and wonders what became of Ras (the enslaved boy) whom he had befriended, but never learns anything more about him.
 In the Civil War he fights for the North.
 He marries and has a family of his own.
 One legacy of his experience on the slave ship is that he can no longer stand to hear music, as it reminds him of the dancing of the slaves.